continuedev/continue/docs/docs/walkthroughs/headless-mode.md

-# Completing Tasks Asynchronously with Headless Mode
+# Headless Mode

 "Headless mode" allows Continue to run in the background, without needing to be connected to the IDE or GUI.
-This is useful for performing refactors or other tasks that might take time to complete.
+This is useful for performing refactors or other long-running tasks asynchronously.
 Headless mode can also be run in CI/CD for example to perform a thorough review for errors.

 To use headless mode: